-Disc brakes have been the default braking system for mountain bikes for a decade and are now frequently seen on road bikes, despite the fact that pro bike races ban them.
-Triathlon, however, doesn’t follow the same rules as professional cycling (with the exception of draft-legal ITU events), and bike manufacturers are taking advantage of that fact, launching discs on some of the most highly anticipated new-for-2017 tri bikes.
+Disc brakes have been the default braking system for mountain bikes for a decade and are now frequently seen on road bikes.
+Triathlon bike manufacturers are following suit, launching discs on some of the most highly anticipated new-for-2017 tri bikes.
 Consider these four things before making the investment.

 Better braking performance